-- I use a food processor to blitz the butter and flour into breadcrumbs.
-But you can use a mixing bowl and rub the butter and flour in with your fingers to get the same result.
+- I use a food processor or free standing mixer to rub 125 grams butter, 100 grams of sugar and 200 grams of flour into rubble.
+But you can use a mixing bowl and mix the butter, sugar and flour together with a wooden spoon to get the same result.
 Add the sugar and mix together until it starts to come together.

 - Tip the sandy mixture into the tin and using your fingers/knuckles gently spread out and press the mixture into a level layer.
 It will appear at first that it is not enough mixture but persevere and you too will see the light.

 - Bake until golden brown-about 12-15 mins.
 It is important that it does have a golden tinge on the surface. let it cool completely.

 - To make the caramel, empty all the ingredients into a saucepan and bring to a fast boil.
 Stir regularly to prevent the caramel burning on the bottom of the pan.
 When the caramel reaches 120 C (I sometimes use a sugar thermometer )or just past the soft ball phase it is ready.
 To tell when it reaches this stage without a thermometer I put a cup of really cold water next to me and using a teaspoon carefully drop a small amount of the caramel into it when I think it might be ready.
 When it forms a ball in the water take it off the heat.